beveradb/ecs-digital-interview-test/NOTES.md

 ### Problem Overview

-At first glance, this looks like we're reinventing the wheel and implementing a home-baked database migrations solution.
+At first glance, this looks like we're implementing a home-baked database migrations solution.
+This is reinventing the wheel somewhat, as there are a wide variety of existing, mature options for handling database migrations which will be far more robust and future-proof (typically built into ORMs, e.g. SQLAlchemy in Python, Doctrine in PHP or Active Record in Ruby).
+However, since this is a test with fixed requirements, let's pretend these don't exist and we're inventing the concept of migrations for the first time.

-The approach required by the problem  using the intuitive (but naive) approach of running SQL scripts in sequence, keeping track of current database state using a simple version number stored in the database itself.
+The approach required by the problem definition is to use the intuitive (but naive) approach of running SQL scripts in sequence, keeping track of current database state using a simple version number stored in the database itself to track the most recent script run.

+### Approach

+First, I decided to imagine a fictional scenario for the database schema to support, and began creating SQL scripts as if I was part of a small and inexperienced dev team working on a web application for a furniture store.
+Ths fictional dev team aren't sure of all the requirements yet as the store owner is still deciding various things, so they're pretty much designing the database schema and application architecture on the fly - a situation where handling migrations well is essential!

+I then set up a MySQL database on a remote host to run these on (ignoring SDLC best practices - for now this fictional dev team are deploying changes directly to production!), and tweaked the scripts till I had a working set of migrations simulating the development of a handful of semi-realistic tables.

+To meet the test requirements, I introduced a bit of human error / inconsistency in the filenames, as if these were being created by hand by careless developers.
+They technically all start with a number, but these aren't sequential (which could easily happen if the devs were attempting to collaborate in branches without good communication or any other tooling in their development process).
+The filename patterns aren't consistent either, with a mix of hyphens, underscores, dots and spaces separating parts.